J0R3D1N/Az.CloneVirtualMachine/README.md

 - Added support for VM(s) that are using a Marketplace plan
 - Added feature where the VMObject is converted and saved to JSON (in the same working directory) before it is deleted from Azure

+### v1.6
+- Fix display output for Resize and plan properties cloning

 ---
 ### Configuration Components
 #### CLONED